wallyfaye/is-permutation/README.md

 # Is Permutation
-Determines if two string are permutations of one anothers
+Determines if two string are permutations of one another

 ## Usage
 See contents of `run.sh` or use: